roaa46/Worex-Intern-Tasks/Backend/hello-world/README.md

 # Hello World Spring Boot Application

-This is a simple Spring Boot application that exposes a REST API to return a "Hello, World!" message.
+This is a simple Spring Boot application that exposes a REST API to return a "Hello World from API" message.

 ## Features